ewanp2025/CaviaBioacoustics/README.md

 ## Features
 * **Live Translation:** Automatically detects and classifies audible calls (wheeks, chhutters, barks).
 * **Real-Time Spectrogram:** Visualises audio frequencies directly on your screen using custom FFT processing.
 * **100% Private & Offline:** All audio analysis is performed locally on your device.
-No recordings or data are ever saved or transmitted to the cloud.
+No recordings or data are ever transmitted to the cloud.

 ## Hardware Limitations
 * **The Nyquist Limit & Ultrasonic Calls:** Most standard smartphone microphones are physically limited to a capture sample rate of 44.1 kHz or 48 kHz.
 According to the Nyquist-Shannon sampling theorem, this means the absolute maximum frequency the app can detect is half of that rate (**~22 kHz to 24 kHz**).